0808 808 4000 Get help now

 The cause of action (when the limitation period starts running) for mortgage shortfalls, is usually when the lender is entitled to be repaid in full.
 Under the terms of most mortgages, this will usually be after two or three missed payments.

 Mortgage shortfalls can be complicated, if you have one of these, contact us for advice.
-To find out more about mortgage shortfalls, see our Mortgage shortfalls fact sheet.
+To find out more about mortgage shortfalls, see our Mortgage shortfalls guide.

 Income tax and VAT

-For more information about dealing with income tax and VAT debts, see our Business debts fact sheet.
+For more information about dealing with income tax and VAT debts, see our Business debts guide.

 For social fund loans, the cause of action is when the loan becomes due for repayment.

 If the council or DWP tries to issue a county court claim against you for an overpayment of benefit, and you think it is statute-barred, you can put in a defence.
-This is complicated and you should get legal advice first.
+This is complicated and you should get advice from a benefits adviser or solicitor first.
 Contact us for advice about how to find the right legal advice for you.

-However, if you are getting ongoing benefits or are employed, the DWP or council may be able to take money directly from your benefit or wages to repay overpayments.
+But if you are getting ongoing benefits or are employed, the DWP or council may be able to take money directly from your benefit or wages to repay overpayments.
 The rules can be complicated so contact us for advice.
+To find out more about dealing with different kinds of benefit overpayments, see our guides.

 County Court